sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week06_cpp.md

 wget -i https://raw.githubusercontent.com/sbme-tutorials/sbme-tutorials.github.io/master/2020/data-structures/snippets/section06/part-a/download.txt
 ```

-You can also build all the examples in an isolated folder as following:
+After that, you can also build all the examples in an isolated folder as following:

 ```
 mkdir build